McLean Independent School District

-McLean Independent School District is a public school district based in McLean, Texas (USA).
-Located in Gray County, small portions of the district extend into Collingsworth, Donley, and Wheeler counties.
+McLean Independent School District is a public school district based in McLean, Texas, United States.
+Located in Gray County, small portions of the district extend into Collingsworth, Donley, and Wheeler Counties.
 The community of Alanreed also lies within the district.
-McLean ISD has one school that serves students in grades pre-kindergarten through 12.
+McLean ISD has one school that serves students from prekindergarten through grade 12.
 In 2009, the school district was rated "recognized" by the Texas Education Agency.